Who am I?

 Hobbies and Interests

 I’m interested in just about everything, I love non-fiction, and am constantly exploring new ideas and topics whenever possible.
 I take photographs, travel, enjoy cooking and eating unique foods, playing chess and recently shogi.
 I also love biking, and try to take my bike with me whenever and wherever I go.
-I make free music which is available on Soundcloud and Bandcamp.
+I make free music which is available on Soundcloud and Bandcamp (old handle is “mudl”–but I’m working on a new project with a friend and co-worker now).
 Photos I’ve taken in the past which have been archived are available on Flickr.
-I do have a Twitter, and a Facebook, a Tumblr, and you can see my (mostly protected) Youtube and Vimeo accounts, if it please you.
+I do have a Twitter, a Facebook, and a Tumblr, and you can see my (mostly protected) Youtube and Vimeo accounts, if it please you.
 Check the “Web” section for links.
+In 2014 I’d like to make a bee box, my own homemade miso, and get the stuff I need to make my own beer.
 Finally, I have a almost preternatural interest in hot sauce and spicy food, and dream to one day make my own.
+Thanks for reading!